 Here’s how it works.
 If you keep your first mortgage at 80% LTV, and add a second mortgage of 20%, you can still obtain 100% financing without paying PMI.
 The first lender doesn’t care as long as their loan stays at or below 80% LTV.

 Along with that, you’ll likely snag a lower blended mortgage rate by splitting the loan up.
 Learn more about mortgage combos and blended rates.

 Or you can look into the Bank of America No Fee Mortgage, a so-called no cost loan that doesn’t require mortgage insurance, presumably even if the loan exceeds 80% loan-to-value.
 The TD Right Step mortgage also allows a three percent down payment with no mortgage insurance required.

-However, these programs typically have the mortgage insurance built into the interest rate, so it’s not really free.
+However, as mentioned, these programs typically have the mortgage insurance built into the interest rate, so it’s not really free.
 It’s just not directly paid out of pocket.

-Most homeowners these day opt for a second mortgage instead of doing one loan to avoid high interest rates and private mortgage insurance.
-The only real downside is the associated fees with a second mortgage, and the two separate payments you have to keep track of.
+It used to be common for homeowners to opt for a second mortgage instead of taking out one loan to avoid high interest rates and private mortgage insurance.
+The only real downsides were the associated closing costs with a second mortgage, and the two separate payments you had to keep track of.

 Nowadays, more borrowers seem to be going with one loan at a higher LTV, which is fine too as long as the mortgage insurance rate is reasonable, and doesn’t make your home loan unaffordable.

 Either way, you should always explore the possibility of two loans to determine which will be a cheaper alternative.
 There are loan calculators out there (including my own) that will do the math for you.

 Tip: If you do happen to have a loan with mortgage insurance, you can always refinance out of it and drop the mortgage insurance if the new loan amount has an LTV of 80% or less.